 I officially retired in March 2016 and have been a volunteer at Hamara since April 2016; working with older ladies, dementia, ESOL and fundraising.
 I became a Trustee for Hamara in December 2016.

-His current role is working within the integrated health and social care model which aims to bring both adult social care and the health professional to work under one joint model.
-His day to day duties as a social welfare officer is to enable highly complex patients to remain living in the community with an intense package of care.
-He also has extensive knowledge of working with disadvantaged communities in inner city areas.
+I have worked in adult social care for the past 26 years and have been on the board of both Unity housing association and PATH (positive action through housing).
+I have extensive knowledge of working with disadvantaged communities in inner city areas.
+I have also represented Faith in Leeds which brings together different faith groups working together and currently work within the integrated health and social care model.
+This aims to bring both adult social care and the health professional to work under one joint model.
+My day to day duties as a social welfare officer are to enable highly complex patients to remain living in the community with an intense package of care.
+I have been a Trustee at Hamara since 2006.

 I was born, bred & educated in the U.K and I am a first generation male of Pakistani heritage.
 I have lived in Leeds for over 20 years and am a father and grandfather.
 My working life revolves around the ‘Health’ field, working in the NHS for over 10 years and currently in the Pharmaceutical Industry.
 I am one of the three founder members of Hamara HLC and have been part of many other local voluntary groups; a non-Executive director of South Leeds PCT and currently a director on the board of Healthwatch Leeds CIC.

 I am passionate about Health & Social Care and community inclusivity.
 I believe we all have something we can offer to make this a better world to live in.
 I have been a Hamara Trustee since December 2016